|

 | Value_ | Type of the matrix data. |

-| Index_ | Integer type for the indices. |
+| Index_ | Integer type of the indices. |

 | SubsetVector_ | Container of the row indices.
 Should support [], size() and copy construction. |